humhainpiyush/DSA-with-Java/1D Array/README.md

 # 1D Arrays in Java - DSA with Java

 ## Introduction
 A **1D array** is a linear data structure that stores a fixed-size sequence of elements of the same type.
 It provides efficient indexing but requires contiguous memory allocation.
+Below are some key characteristics of **1D arrays in Java**:

+- **Fixed Size**: The size of an array is defined at the time of creation and cannot be changed dynamically.
+- **Efficient Access**: Elements can be accessed in constant time using an index.
+- **Contiguous Memory Allocation**: All elements are stored in consecutive memory locations.
+- **Homogeneous Elements**: A 1D array can store elements of the same data type.
+- **Zero-Based Indexing**: The first element is accessed using index `0`.
+- **Mutable Elements**: Array elements can be updated after initialization.

 In this tutorial, we will cover fundamental operations on **1D arrays** using Java.

 ## Table of Contents
 1. [Checking for Duplicates](#checking-for-duplicates)